Leggi questo post in: Italiano

 Now all that’s left for you to do is to find a place to swim and jump right in!
 Splash!!

 This free swim cap pattern and tutorial is part of the syllabus of Cucicucicoo’s Learn to Machine Sew beginner’s sewing course!
-Don’t forget to share pictures of your work on Facebook or the Cucicucicoo Creations Flickr Group!
+Don’t forget to share pictures of your work on Facebook or other social media with the hashtags #cucicucicoopatterns and #cucicucicoo!